-Named as Director of Athletics and Chair of Physical Education on April 18, 2014, Amy Backus is in her fifth year at Case Western Reserve University.
+Named as Director of Athletics and Chair of Physical Education on April 18, 2014, Amy Backus is in her sixth year at Case Western Reserve University.
 Formerly the senior associate athletic director at Yale University, Backus brings the Spartans a wealth of experience as a Division I and III basketball coach along with more than a decade of work in athletics administration.

 A former basketball standout at nearby Vermilion High School, Backus went on to a four-year career as a member of the women's basketball team at Central Michigan University, serving as a team captain as a senior.
 After graduation, Backus began her professional career in intercollegiate athletics as a CMU assistant coach before scoring her first head coach position at then Otterbein College (now Otterbein University).
 She went on to similar positions at Middlebury College and Northwestern University and was the head coach at Yale University from 1999-2005 before retiring from the coaching ranks after a 26 year career.

 Backus is a member of the New England Basketball Hall of Fame and the Vermilion High School Hall of Fame.
 She is also a past international and national sailing champion.

 Prior to arriving in Connecticut, she earned a master’s degree in administration and supervision with an emphasis on higher education from Loyola University of Chicago.
 She has served on numerous NCAA committees including the NCAA Division I Academic Performance Advisory Group, the NCAA Division I Legislative Council, and the NCAA Division III Interpretations and Legislative committee.
 She served as national chair of the NCAA Women’s Basketball Rules Committee from 2008-2010.
 She currently serves on the NCAA Gender Equity Task Force, a group of 11 commissioners, college presidents and athletics directors, the goal of which is to move the needle on gender equity in college sports.